 AOAC Use Dilution Test (AOAC 955.14; 955.15; 964.02)

-As you read about the method, you will learn that it is semi-quantitative, meaning that it relies on a series of 60 qualitative observations (a test tube changing from clear to cloudy as a result of microbial growth).
+It is semi-quantitative, meaning that it relies on a series of 60 qualitative observations (a test tube changing from clear to cloudy as a result of microbial growth).

-Recently, as the result of several years of work by industry members and EPA, AOAC lowered the performance standard for Staphylococcus aureus and Pseudomonas aeruginosa, making the test's pass/fail determination more reproducible and - to the delight of disinfectant makers - making the test easier to pass.
+Recently, as the result of several years of work by industry members and EPA, AOAC lowered the performance standard for Staphylococcus aureus and Pseudomonas aeruginosa, making the test's pass/fail determination more reliable and - to the delight of disinfectant makers - making the test easier to pass.

 Along with the change in performance standard, EPA added a requirement that the different required batches of test product be tested on different days.